 • Member & Family A member, spouse, and any dependent children

-Newborns whose birth is part of a shareable maternity need must be enrolled by the parent within 30 days of birth.
+Newborns whose birth is part of a shareable maternity need request must be enrolled by the parent within 30 days of birth.
 In the case of a change in household enrollment type, the monthly contribution amount will be adjusted automatically for the next billing cycle.
 If the parent does not enroll their newborn within 30 days, any conditions present at birth or that occur before the child’s enrollment date will be considered pre-membership medical conditions.

-Newborns who are not born as part of a shareable maternity need must be enrolled manually in a Zion Health membership.
+Newborns who are not born as part of a shareable maternity need request must be enrolled manually in a Zion Health membership.
 The newborn’s membership will begin on the date of enrollment but can be no sooner than seven days after delivery.
-Any genetic conditions or complications for newborns not born as part of a shareable maternity need are considered pre-membership medical conditions and subject to the same limitations as defined in the section “Pre-Membership Medical Conditions.”
+Any genetic conditions or complications for newborns not born as part of a shareable maternity need request are considered pre-membership medical conditions and subject to the same limitations as defined in the section “Pre-Membership Medical Conditions.”